This post may contain affiliate links. Please read our full Disclosure Policy.

 • Increasing the height of the building and changing the placement of entrances.

-• Adding additional lofts areas, the length and height of the loft areas.
+• Additional loft areas, including the length and height of the loft areas.

 cabin shed in the woods in winter

-Our children are eight and 11 and only have a few years left with us as a family at home.
-We wanted to have a place to make memories and for all of them to go back to as they grow.
-My husband and I began to explore the options for moving something onto the property or building something, but it all seemed overwhelming and just not the right fit.
+Our children are eight and 11, and we only have a few years left with us as a family at home.
+We wanted a place to make memories and for all of them to return to as they grow.
+My husband and I began exploring the options for moving something onto the property or building something, but it all seemed overwhelming and not the right fit.

-One night before bed, my husband was searching Kijiji and found a listing for Premier Buildings, which was selling prebuilt garden sheds and portable buildings.
-The very next day, we went and toured the existing buildings that were displayed on a farm outside of Didsbury, Alberta.
+One night before bed, my husband searched Kijiji and found a listing for Premier Buildings, which sells prebuilt garden sheds and portable buildings.
+The very next day, we toured the existing buildings displayed on a farm outside of Didsbury, Alberta.

-When we submitted the quote for our cabin, I was pleasantly surprised by how affordable the cost of the shed came to.
-Even with the adjustments I had done, it was still between C$13-C$15,000!!
-That also included hardy board siding, a tin roof and extra windows/doors.
+When we submitted the quote for our cabin, I was pleasantly surprised by how affordable the shed was.
+Even with the adjustments I had made, it was still between C$13-C$15,000!!
+That also included hardy board siding, a tin roof, and extra windows/doors.
 From there, I budgeted another $15-$20,000 to finish the unit on the interior.

 shed cabin living area and family room with a fireplace and chandelier

 We decided to take the plunge!!
-There was a lot of preparation that had to go into the physical land to get it ready for the tiny house.
-The area needed to be surveyed and levelled so we brought in loads of gravel to help level the surface.
+A lot of preparation had to go into the physical land to get it ready for the tiny house.
+The area needed to be surveyed and leveled, so we brought in loads of gravel to help level the surface.

 One pleasant surprise for us was because the shed cabin building comes on skids and is not classified as a permanent structure, therefore the taxes on the land did not increase!
-Once we decided to move forward with the build, it took approximately a month and a half for Premier to finish building our custom garden shed.
+Once we decided to move forward with the build, Premier took approximately a month and a half to finish building our custom garden shed.

 kitchen in the tiny house shed cabin with an old fashion water pump

-Finishing the Interior of the Garden Shed Cabin
+Finishing the Interior of the Garden Shed Tiny House

-When it comes to finishing any interior space, including a tiny home or shed cabin, it is important to follow the 5 principals of interior design.
+When finishing any interior space, including a tiny home or shed cabin, it is important to follow the five principles of interior design.

-1. Proportion – the relationship between various things in a group.
-Keep in mind the size of your furniture in comparison to the size of each of the spaces.
+1. Proportion – Proportion is the relationship between various things in a group.
+Consider the size of your furniture compared to the size of each space.

-2. Balance – a variation of formal balance.
-Placement of your furniture plays a bit part in the balance of any space.
+2. Balance is a variation of formal balance.
+The placement of furniture affects the balance of any space.

-3. Emphasis – the centre of interest in any arrangement is created by emphasizing the most important feature.
-Emphasizing a beautiful stove in the kitchen or fireplace in a family room is following this principal.
+3. Emphasis—The center of interest in any arrangement is created by emphasizing the most important feature.
+This principle is followed by emphasizing a beautiful stove in the kitchen or a fireplace in a family room.

 4. Rhythm – rhythm is achieved through repetition and flow in a space.
-Repeating a colour, texture or shape in a home will achieve rhythm in your design
+Repeating a color, texture, or shape in a home will achieve rhythm in your design

-5. Harmony – produces the impression of unity through the selection and arrangement of consistent objects.
+5. Harmony produces the impression of unity through selecting and arranging consistent objects.
 How you place the objects in your home will give your space a sense of harmony.

 It was very important for us to maximize the interior space of the building as much as possible.
-Our family needed a bedroom on the main floor for my husband and I, as well as some form of a bathroom.
-The loft would be used for the kiddos and needed to be separated into two separate rooms or spaces.
+Our family needed a bedroom on the main floor for my husband and me, as well as some form of a bathroom.
+The loft would be used for the kiddos and must be separated into two separate rooms or spaces.

 shed cabin loft made into kids rooms